Login Issues with Wispr Flow

 Complete sign-in on the Wispr Flow website that opens in your browser.
 You can sign in with Google, Apple, Microsoft, or SSO from there.

-Return to the desktop app — it automatically receives your authentication and logs you in.
+Return to the desktop app — it automatically detects when you complete sign-in and logs you in.

 Mac